-- In Axis Powers Hetalia, England invokes this trope in his character songs and versions of "Maru Kaite Chikyuu" and "Hatefutte Parade", all of which have distinctly rock feel to them.
+- In Hetalia: Axis Powers, England invokes this trope in his character songs and versions of "Maru Kaite Chikyuu" and "Hatefutte Parade", all of which have distinctly rock feel to them.
+Just look at the front cover of his Character CD◊.

 - 2000 AD had Zenith, a British '80s superhero-cum-rockstar who fit almost all the negative aspects of this trope.